Chase launches its cash back category for Q4 2018

 Tips for maximizing your 5 percent cash back

-your digital wallet bonus with bonus cash back from a variety of retailers through Chase’s shopping portal.
+- Earn more cash back when you stack your bonus with cash back from a variety of retailers through Chase’s shopping portal.

 Comparing Chase and Discover bonus categories

-Chase versus Discover cash back categories 2018
+Chase vs. Discover cash back categories 2018

 |January – March||Gas stations; internet, cable and phone services;

 Chase Pay, Android Pay, Apple Pay and Samsung Pay